AleLuz01/boundary/testing/internal/e2e/README.md

 ## Adding Tests

+Tests live under this directory.
+Additional tests can be added to an existing go package or a new one can be created.
+If a new package is created, a new enos scenario would also need to be created.

-Enos is comprised of scenarios, where a scenario is.
+Enos is comprised of scenarios, where a scenario is the environment you want the tests to operate in.
 In one scenario, there may be a boundary cluster and a target.
 Another scenario might involve a boundary cluster and a vault instance.
+Scenarios can be found in [boundary/enos](../../../enos/)